-“Fluffy Flight” nails the theme of the Brackeys Game Jam 2020.1, which was “Holes”, perfectly, as the making of holes itself is a vital part of the game design.
+“Fluffy Flight” nails the theme of the Brackeys Game Jam 2020.1, which was “Holes”, perfectly, as the creation of holes itself is a vital part of the concept.
 You have to move an egg, which is attached to a balloon, safely to each of the sixteen checkpoints.
-That would be easy, if you could control your aerial vehicle directly, but that is of course not the case.
-So instead, you have to poke with a needle into it from different sides, so that it will move into the opposite direction.
+That would be easy, if you could control your aerial vehicle directly – but that is not the case, of course.
+Instead, you have to poke it with a needle from different sides, so that it will move into the opposite direction.

 However, this mode of movement has a slight disadvantage: Your balloon loses air!
 If it pops, the fragile egg will fall on the ground and break.
 That is the reason why you have to patch your balloon every now and then.
 Between two checkpoints you are allowed to repair your conveyance up to three times.
-You can also be lucky and run into an air bubble, restoring your amount of allowed patchings as well as your whole balloon.
+You can also be lucky and run into an air bubble, restoring your amount of allowed patchings plus the balloon completely.

 But even with those little extra gifts in mind, “Fluffy Flight” features quite difficult stages.
-Spiky thorns, arrow shooting statues and some mean flowers will be some of your obstacles, so better watch out and carefully plan your next moves!
-Anyway, I loved this physics based concept very much, as it is somewhat innovative and intuitive at the same time, and the artwork is sweet as well.
-Good luck on your journey!
+Spiky thorns, arrow shooting statues and mean flowers will be your obstacles, so better watch out and carefully plan your next moves.
+I loved this physics-based concept very much, as it is somewhat innovative and intuitive at the same time.
+Also, the artwork is sweet as well.
 [PLAY]